Cc-Apps/spritekit-template/README.md

 motion create --template=spritekit-template <myappname>
 ```

-Once it's create, you can do:
+Once it's created, you can do:

 ```Ruby
 cd <myappname>